joomlatools/joomlatools-pages/README.md

 > Pages is more than a page generator, _it's an engine for creating websites_

 Pages takes your custom HTML/CSS/JS and churns through layouts to create a page.
-Throughout that process, you can tweak how you want the page to look, what data gets displayed in the layout, using only a little bit of PHP code.
+Throughout that process, you can tweak how you want the page to look, what data gets displayed in the layout, all that is required is a little bit of PHP logic to bring it all together.

 Pages has a **flat-file bias**, and **doesn't require a database** to work.
 You data however can come from any data source, for example you could use, a Joomla component, a database table, a headless CMS or even a webservice like [Airtable](https://airtable.com) or [Google Sheets](https://www.google.com/sheets/about/).